Are you looking for how to build ETL using Python? Let us explore options for tools, methods, libraries, and alternatives here.

 What is Python

 Python is a very general-purpose programming language.
 It was created so that it is easy for everyone to read and write.
-It is known to be a high level and interpreted language.
+It is known to be high-level and interpreted language.
 Developers love it for its easy syntax and dynamic semantics.
 With the rise of AI and Machine learning, Python became popular as it is easy to learn, read and understand and use.

 It is an open-source language.
 Modifications by a developer are easy.